Unleavened bread feast

 The 15th of Nisan/Abib is the name of the month in the book of Exodus and is pronounced aviv, but was later changed to the name Nisan, which we use in this text.

-D. 14 Nisan is the day the Passover lamb is slaughtered, let’s say about 3:00 P.M., but when we get to about at 6:00 PM, it becomes dark and a new day begins, which is the biblical way, a new day begins.
+D. 14 Nisan is the day the Passover lamb is slaughtered, let’s say about 3:00 P.M., but when we get to about at 6:00 PM, it becomes dark and a new day begins, the 15 th of Nisan, which is the biblical way, a new day begins.

 This feast was the first of the 3 pilgrimage feastivals, a time when all men were to present themselves in Jerusalem, but not empty-handed, because it is written; “Empty-handed no one shall see the face of the Lord.”